Theaceae: Family traits

-Plants in this family are characterized by simple leaves that are alternate spiral to distich, serrated, and usually glossy.
+Plants in this family are characterized by simple leaves that are alternate spiral to distichous, serrated, and usually glossy.
 Most of the genera have evergreen foliage, but Stewartia and Franklinia are deciduous.
 The toothed margins are generally associated with a characteristic Theoid leaf tooth, which is crowned by a glandular, deciduous tip.
 The flowers in this family are usually pink or white and large and showy, often with a strong scent.
 The calyx consists of five or more sepals, which are often persistent in the fruiting stage, and the corolla is five-merous, rarely numerous.
-Plants in Theaceae are multistaminate, usually with 20-100+ stamen either free or adnate to the base of the corolla, and are also distinctive because of the presence of pseudopollen.
+Plants in Theaceae are multistaminate, usually with 20-100+ stamens either free or adnate to the base of the corolla, and are also distinctive because of the presence of pseudopollen.
 The pseudopollen is produced from connective cells, and has either rib-like or circular thickenings.
 The ovary is often hairy and narrows gradually into the style, which may be branched or cleft.
 The carpels are typically opposite from the petals, or the sepals in the case of Camellia.
 The fruits are loculicidal capsules, indehiscent baccate fruits or sometimes pome-like.
 The seeds are few and sometimes winged, or in some genera covered by fleshy tissue or unwinged and nude.